cwchentw/coru/README.md

 In contrary, `coru` adds line numbers to source code as its comments.
 The commented code still works as that without any line number.
 Furthermore, the commented code can be utilized multiple times, in any format of teaching materials.

-By the way, `uncoru`, the sister program of `coru`, removes the line numbers in source modified by `coru` in case that you no longer require such metadata on code.
+By the way, `uncoru`, the sister program of `coru`, removes the line numbers in source modified by `coru` in case that you no longer require these metadata on code.

 ## System Requirements